Pigeons aren’t very impressive. Not on the surface.

 And this is, perhaps, unfair.
 Pigeons, like all birds, are the last remaining dinosaurs.
 That is to say, they evolved from velociraptors and allosauruses and other impressive beasts.
 They may not really look like them anymore, but that’s because times have changed.
 Access to resources changed.
 The competitive landscape changed.
-And so, dinosaurs changed.
+And so dinosaurs changed.
 Into pigeons.

 That’s a gross oversimplification of what happened, of course, but the bottom line is that pigeons are the result of a massive pivot in the evolutionary path of an entire species.
 Although dinos spent a lot of time growing horns and claws and teeth and brains that helped them hunt in packs, they were capable of letting all of that go in order to preserve what was really important: their DNA.
-When the times changed and being physically innocuous and unflinchingly brazen dietarily became more important than size and ferocity, they evolved as a species to protect those genes.
+When the times changed and being physically innocuous and unflinchingly brazen dietarily became more important than size and ferocity, they evolved to protect those genes.

 We all have dreams, and we have an idea about how we’ll achieve those dreams.
-And yet in many cases the method by which we’d always imagined we would attain them are not legitimate options and we must pivot or miss out on achieving those long-term goals.
+Yet in many cases the method by which we’d always imagined we would attain them are not legitimate options and we must pivot or miss out on achieving our long-held goals.

 It’s at that point when many people decide to pursue new dreams.
 “Screw this,” they say.
 “If I can’t achieve victory on my terms, then I’ll aim for something more realistic and make myself like it.”
 And so they do.
 And they try to like it.
 Some even succeed.